jellyfin/jellyfin.org/docs/general/contributing/documentation.md

 Due to the volume of pull requests to our documentation repo and the varying sizes of them, some pull requests will take a long time to review, and potentially languish as a result.
 Inspired by how Home Assistant operates, we are introducing a request for peer reviews of documentation.

 Before (or, immediately after) submitting a PR for review, we ask you to find another PR from another person, ideally one which is not already peer- or team-reviewed, and perform a thorough readthrough of the changes.
 Make sure they make sense to you, that the copyediting is good, and provide a GitHub review of it.
 If necessary please point out any change suggestions.
 This will help go a long way to helping your PR be reviewed, as the next contributor can review your PR in turn.

+## Blog Posts

+Blog posts are exclusively written by our team members; we do not accept outside blog posts under any circumstances.
+Blog posts should follow all the above processes as well.